ashtoroth8724/JavaGameOfLife/README.md

 2. Loop
 The gride technicaly has no sides.
 The left handside is connected to the right one, the top to the bottom.
 All 4 corners cells are nearby cells of each others.

+-

+### Rule Sets

+1. Basic John Conway's Rule
+The basic rule set described above world advised: conwaySingleShotCannon.csv backRake.csv glider.csv gliderTrain.csv gosperGlidergun.csv r_pento.csv

+2. Blob Rule
+A modification of john conway's game of life with much more birth and survive value, very good to play around with sheeps if you want them to starve a bit but not too much

+3. Grass for sheeps Rule
+give many grass for sheeps to eat from, very good to play with hunting wolves

+4. Hash Life Rule
+game of life with more birthing values

+5. Gas Rule
+Uses a Highest neighbour instead of a count near. gas excite (explode) when one of his neighbour is excited, and takes 5 turns to return to an excitable state.
+Inspired by this video from Steve Mould [Bizarre travelling flame discovery](https://youtu.be/SqhXQUzVMlQ?t=418) world advised: randomFive.csv interestingGas.csv densityStyle.csv

 ## Color Reference

 | Color             | HEX                                                                |   RGB |